To get the best deal, compare multiple lenders and their offers before deciding

 Pros

-• accepts applicants from various nationalities and residency countries
+• supports multiple currencies, including EUR and GBP, and accepts applicants from diverse nationalities and residency countries

-• opportunity to reduce the interest rate by 0.45% with contracted products
+• opportunity to reduce the interest rate by up to 0.75% when purchasing additional BPI products

 Cons